cu-bioinformatics/meet-eu-2023-projects/README.md

 - Questionning the results
 ## How to use this repository
 ### a - Notebook :
-- <pre>Meet_EU_Pipeline.ipynb     : the notebook containing the code to run our experiments.
-Every information and explanation is inside. </pre>
+- <pre>Meet_EU_Pipeline.ipynb     : Every information and explanation is inside this notebook.
+It contains the code to run our experiments.  </pre>

 ### b - Files and folders :
 - <pre>Data/datasets     : the folder containing the results of our pre-precessed data put into datasets.csv </pre>